mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/ngc/index.md

 ## Find a notebook, container or resource in the NGC catalog

-1. [Log in to your Kaptain](../../install/deploy-kaptain#log-in-to-kaptain-using-the-management-clusters-dex-instance) instance via the Kubeflow UI.

-1. On the sidebar menu, select **NGC catalog**.
-You will be directed to NGC’s website.

 1. Browse through NGC’s website and select the container (image, notebook, or resource) you would like to run.
+You can do this by visiting the [NGC catalog][NGC_catalog] directly or by [logging in to your Kaptain](../../install/deploy-kaptain#log-in-to-kaptain-using-the-management-clusters-dex-instance) instance and selecting **NGC catalog** on the sidebar menu.

 1. Copy and note down the download command for the container by selecting **Pull Tag** and choosing the required version.
 This copies the command and image name into your clipboard.
 You only need the image name.